 Out of the blue this week, a contractor approached me about selling a 25 by 260 section of my property in order for him to build a road (my property is currently 100 by 260).
 He bought a large parcel of land...
 Read more »

 First of all speak with an attorney knowledgeable of land use law.
 You want to be sure that what land you are left with meets the zoning requirements for your area.
 In addition, you don't say, but is there a mortgage on your home?
-You'll have to deal with your Lender for its OK before you can do...Read more »
+You'll have to deal with your Lender for its OK before you...Read more »

 This "hypothetical" sounds like a Bar exam question.
 The scenario should never have happened if B & C did their due diligence.
 You don't say what you mean buy Mr. A "overturning" the foreclosure.
-If you mean redeemed the property from the sale within the time allowed, then Mr. B didn't wait out...Read more »
+If you mean redeemed the property from the sale within the time allowed,...Read more »

 Your question is too general and without facts to really specifically answer.
 New Jersey has several taxes that can arise from administering an estate.
 There may or may not be inheritance taxes.
 There may or may not be estate taxes.
 The answer is based on who inherits, what the assets are, and what...Read more »

 A religious group convinced my town to allow them to install a "religious boundary" in my town.
-The plan was to use the existing utility poles for their markers. we don't have plots on my street so the town gave them full access to the 5' utility easement on my front lawn and they came w/ tree...
+The plan was to use the existing utility poles for their markers. we don't have plots on my street so the town gave them full access to the 5' utility easement on my front lawn and...
 Read more »

 Your situation is fact sensitive and cannot be easily answered based on your post.
 Is there anything in writing from the town authorizing this?
 Typically the landowner grants easement rights to a utility and it is just that utility that has the rights, in a limited way, to use the property.Unless...Read more »